YasuakiHonda/GaloisGroupSolver/README.md

 **Important restrictions:** Polynomials dealt in this package are restricted to meet all of the following conditions:
 + Polynomials must be univariate, with variable name 'x',
 + Polynomials must be monic, meaning their highest degree coefficient must be 1,
++ Polynomials must be of degree higher than 1,
 + Polynomials must be in Z[x], meaning their coefficients must be integers,
 + Polynomials must be irreducible, meaning they cannot be factored in Q,
 + Polynomials must be separable, meaning they must not have multiple roots.